layzacs/TL-WR840n_Openwrt/README.md

 ![Logo OpenWrt](https://imgs.unisec.com.br/docs/openwrt/openwrtlogo.png)

 OpenWrt is an open-source project that basically gives a device from [this list](https://openwrt.org/toh/start) (normally routers) the possibility to run a very small linux distribution.
 Why?
-Because it's easier to set up configuration when you know what you're dealing with, and people usually knows how to do stuff with linux AND for this specifi case, we needed to configure dozens of routers and the easiet way was with Ansible.
+Because it's easier to set up configuration when you know what you're dealing with, and people usually knows how to do stuff with linux.
+For this specifi case, we needed to configure dozens of routers and the easiet way was with Ansible.
+For that, we needed to access the router through SSH on WAN.

 ## História